 Though coronary angioplasty procedure is a surgical procedure in the heart, it is much simpler than the Aoro-Coronary Bypass (PAC),sometimes called coronary artery bypass grafting.
 Some risks associated with a PTCA procedure are

-- Stroke.
-A stroke can occur during the surgery if plaques break loose inside the coronary aorta.
+- Stroke that can occur during the surgery if plaques break loose inside the coronary aorta.
 A stroke is an extremely rare complication because blood thinners are used combined with other drugs.

 - Make an appointment online from the comfort of your home.

-Turquie Santé help you choose the best options of coronary angioplasty surgeries at an affordable cost.
+Turquie Santé helps you choose the best options for coronary angioplasty surgeries at an affordable cost.
 Indeed, we are partners with many world-class medical institutions.

-We put you in direct contact with the best cardiology centres and hospitals, so that you can compare ratings, read patient reviews and read doctor resumes.
+We put you in direct contact with the best cardiology centers and hospitals so that you can compare ratings, read patient reviews, and read doctor resumes.